ComposableFi/crev-proofs/README.md

 <!-- Feel free to customize this file below this line -->

 Composable is attempting to completely audit every dependency of it's Rust codebase, in collaboration with the wider Polkadot, Kusama and Rust ecosystem through the usage of `Crev`.
-Check out the [wiki](https://github.com/ComposableFi/crev-proofs/wiki).
+Check out the [wiki](https://github.com/ComposableFi/crev-proofs/wiki) to get started and participate!